BSAPAC/milana-IaC/README.md

 ## Testing

 - After all components running
-- add your test domain in infra-test/ingress-rule.yaml
+- Add your test domain in infra-test/ingress-rule.yaml file
-- add dns entry with your domain and loadbalancer ip of ingress
+- Add dns entry with your domain and loadbalancer ip of ingress
-- and apply this files
+- And apply this files

 ```bash
 kubectl apply -f infra-test/manifest.yaml